rhenenrpg/rhenenrpg.github.io/README.md

 ## Welcome

-This is a WIP (Work-In-Progress) website for the at this moment one-man organisation to facilitate playing TTRPGs in Rhenen, be it IRL or online.
+This is a WIP (Work-In-Progress) website for the volunteer organization that aims to facilitate playing TTRPGs in Rhenen, be it IRL or online.
+At this moment volunteer is singular as a matter of fact.

 You can use the [editor on GitHub](https://github.com/rhenenrpg/rhenenrpg.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.